dmd-program/dmd-100/projects/narrative/deliver_iterate.md

 ## Post work to the Studio

-1. Write the changes that you made
+1. Write a short description about the changes and improvements that were made
 2. Upload the exported Twine HTML file \(or ZIP file if you have multiple assets\).